ammarnaq/NLP_convergence_exploration/README.md

 ### 1. Attribution disagreement is informative, not failure

 The standard approach treats disagreement between attribution methods as noise — a reason to distrust one or both.
 We show that disagreement is **structured**: the tokens where methods diverge belong to identifiable linguistic categories, and those categories differ between ham and spam.
-Disagreement is signal.

 ### 2. Class-differential attribution structure

 Ham messages yield smaller but more stable consensus sets than spam.
 The tokens that survive cross-method consensus in ham tend to be discourse markers and relational words ("hope", "ok", "sorry", "thanks").
 In spam, consensus tokens are the expected lexical anchors ("free", "win", "claim").
-This asymmetry — that different *types* of language produce different *patterns* of model agreement — has not been documented before.
+This asymmetry is consistent across seeds and statistically tested.

 ### 3. Attention recovers pragmatically salient tokens invisible to classical methods

 Attention-exclusive tokens (A \ R) on the ham side carry illocutionary weight: words that perform social actions (greetings, apologies, expressions of care) rather than transmit information.
 TF-IDF-based methods are structurally blind to these because their importance is contextual, not statistical.
-This means attention isn't hallucinating signal — it's detecting a **category of linguistic meaning** that classical attribution cannot access.
+Attention detects a **category of linguistic meaning** that classical attribution cannot access.

 ### 4. Small-scale convergence challenges scale-dependent explanations

 Recent work on representational convergence — Huh et al.'s *Platonic Representation Hypothesis* (2024), Thasarathan et al.'s *Universal Sparse Autoencoders* (2025) — documents convergence across large models trained on massive data.
 Our pipeline produces analogous convergence phenomena with toy-scale models on 5,574 SMS messages.
-This suggests that cross-method convergence may be a property of **data structure and mathematical optimisation** rather than an emergent phenomenon of scale — a claim with implications for how we understand what models learn and why.
+This suggests that cross-method convergence may be a property of **data structure and mathematical optimisation** rather than an emergent phenomenon of scale.

 ---